usnistgov/MediScore/README.txt

       - Bug to averaging procedure for splice portion of the mask scorer is fixed.
       - Bug regarding indexing and averaging for splice portion of the mask scorer is fixed.
     * Provenance:
-      - Provenance validator added.
-Formal test cases in progress.
+      - Provenance validator and formal test cases added.
+Error messages should be expected in testing.

 CONTACT